ccswbs/UoGd7-Training/features/howto-services.md

 ##Creating Service Categories

 1. From the top administration bar, navigate to `Structure` > `Taxonomy`.
+2. In the "Service category" row, select `add terms`.
+3. Enter a name.
+Select a service icon from the drop-down menu if desired.
+4. Select `Save`.

 ##Creating Service Detail Headings

 1. From the top administration bar, navigate to `Structure` > `Taxonomy`.
-2. You will see two vocabularies called "Service public heading" (visible to users) and "Service private heading" (not visible to users).
-Select `list terms` for either of them.
+2. In the "Service public heading" row, select `add terms`.
+3. Enter a name.
+4. Select `Save`.

 ##Creating Service Audiences

 1. From the top administration bar, navigate to `Structure` > `Taxonomy`.
+2. In the "Service audience" row, select `add terms`.
+3. Enter a name.
+4. Select `Save`.

 ##Creating Internal Notes Headings

 1. From the top administration bar, navigate to `Structure` > `Taxonomy`.
+2. In the "Service private heading" row, select `add terms`.
+3. Enter a name.
+4. Select `Save`.